Théo-Mario Coppola

 They founded and directed Nexialism Centre of Research, an experimental-oriented no-profit platform operating in Paris, France, between 2015 and 2017.

-Théo-Mario Coppola founded and curated HOTEL EUROPA, an annual series of exhibitions and programmes (Vilnius, Lithuania in 2017, Brussels, Belgium in 2018, and Tbilisi, Georgia in 2019).
+Théo-Mario Coppola also founded and curated HOTEL EUROPA, an annual series of exhibitions and programmes (Vilnius, Lithuania in 2017, Brussels, Belgium in 2018, and Tbilisi, Georgia in 2019).

-They served as the artistic and executive director of CollezioneTaurisano, an international private contemporary art collection focused on political art and based in Naples, Italy, from 2017 to late 2018.
+They concomitantly served as the artistic and executive director of CollezioneTaurisano, an international private contemporary art collection focused on political art and based in Naples, Italy, from 2017 to late 2018.
 During their tenure, they set out a collection development policy resulting in the acquisition of art works by Apparatus 22, Maxwell Alexandre, Charlie Billingham, Jota Castro, Aslan Goisum, Clara Ianni, Leigh Ledare, Isadora Neves Marques, Henrike Naumann, Opavivará!, Ahmet Öğüt, Naohiro Utagawa, Vera Vladimirsky, Tobias Zielony among others.
-They established a supportive strategy facilitating access to the collection and loans to institutions.
+During their tenure, they established a supportive strategy facilitating access to the collection and loans to institutions.
 They designed an annual contemporary art prize.
 In parallel, they were the artistic director of Primo Piano and Intermezzo, two private initiatives supporting international artists through a joint residency and exhibition programme in Paris.

 They curated the third edition of the Nuit Blanche arts festival at Villa Medici in Rome, Italy, in 2018 and the eleventh edition of the Momentum biennale in Moss, Norway, in 2021.

-Along with Initiative for Practices and Visions of Radical Care, Beyond the post-soviet and La maison de l’ours, and in cooperation with the Bibliothèque publique d’information (Bpi), they co-organised the In solidarity with Ukraine special assembly at Centre Pompidou in Paris, France in 2022.
+In support of the Ukrainian arts scene and the members of its diaspora, together with Initiative for Practices and Visions of Radical Care, Beyond the post-soviet and La maison de l’ours, and in cooperation with the Bibliothèque publique d’information (Bpi), they co-organised the In solidarity with Ukraine special assembly at Centre Pompidou in Paris, France in 2022.

 They took part in the What Are We Doing?
 Art in Front of Climate Change round table and are featured in the resulting video work by artist Dorian Sari at Kunsthalle Basel in Basel, Switzerland in 2023 on policy-making in favour of stronger sustainability measures by politicians and professionals towards and within the cultural sector, in the light of the artist’s commitment along with a group of activists at Fridays For Future.